 AdScan is a one-stop-shop for digital marketers to find inspiration for their digital advertising creatives.
 It allows users to easily browse, share, and find performance data on online ads from across the the most popular digital marketing platforms like Meta, Instagram, TikTok, Google, and more.

-This project was undertaken after the launch of a minimum viable product.
+This project was undertaken after the launch of a minimum viable product (MVP).
 The scope was the complete redesign of the platform for the beta version.

 I worked on the project as the UX/UI designer with the development team.